samuelomotayo/data-analyst-sam/README.md

 <br>•	Merged datasets using the ‘Join’ function •	‘Dynamic transformation’ to calculate the distribution ratio.
 <img width="818" alt="image" src="https://github.com/user-attachments/assets/6625dba1-8ccc-4190-8d1b-2250a3eb26ec" />

-5. Highlights and Findings:
+4. Highlights and Findings:
 ![image](https://github.com/user-attachments/assets/bb1e3a2f-9876-461a-91f9-055be537998a)
 <br> 1.
 The cooling system is the dominant technology used for water system management in Downtown, representing 57% (276) of the total systems.
 <br> 2.
 The Decorative water feature is the second most used system, accounting for 19% of the total count.
 <br> 3.
-Rainwater Harvesting is the lowest in terms of frequency.
+Rainwater harvesting has the lowest frequency.
 This suggests limited adoption.